tinacms/tina.io/content/docs/gatsby/markdown.md

 ### `remarkForm` HOC Example

-The `remarkForm` HOC and `useLocalRemarkForm` hook both accept an optional `config` object as the second argument.
+The `remarkForm` HOC and `useRemarkForm` hook both accept an optional `config` object as the second argument.

 ```jsx
 /*